vihang16/ebiprojectRepo/README.md

 How to run and test the project?
-As I noticed from [this feature update](https://github.com/docker/for-linux/issues/1102) currently building from git and using from fragment section is not supported yet.so it is unable to create image from github repo.
+As I noticed from [this feature update](https://github.com/docker/for-linux/issues/1102) currently building from git and using from fragment section is not supported yet.so it is unable to create image from github repo. alternatively you can git clone the object using below command git clone https://github.com/vihang16/ebiprojectRepo.git or you can import project in eclipse using import from git option.

+ once project downloads run below commnad to build the project mvn clean install

+ then in windows to build the docker image for  this jar run below command docker build -t <tagName> <path>

+to start the project run below commnd. docker run -dp <your port number>:8080 <tagName used for build>
+I have used alpine:edge open jdk11 as base image for docker run